Bufab Group: Notice of the Annual General Meeting of Bufab AB (publ)

 - The Nomination Committee, when performing its duties, shall fulfil the tasks that rest upon the Nomination Committee under the Swedish Corporate Governance Code, including i.a. to provide the company with certain information in order to enable the company to fulfil its disclosure obligation under the Swedish Corporate Governance Code.
 The company shall, upon request from the Nomination Committee, provide personnel resources such as secretary function for the Nomination Committee to facilitate the work of the Committee.
 The members of the Nomination Committee shall receive no compensation from the company for their work.
 If needed, the company shall also pay necessary expenses for the work of the Nomination Committee and reasonable costs for external consultants that the Nomination Committee deems necessary in order for the Committee to be able to fulfil its assignment.

-Appropriation of the Company's profit or loss pursuant to the adopted balance sheet (item 9 b) The Board of Directors proposes a dividend of SEK 2,25 per share, corresponding to approximately MSEK 85, to be paid to the shareholders and that the remaining unappropriated earnings, approximately MSEK 300, should be carried forward.
+Appropriation of the Company’s profit or loss pursuant to the adopted balance sheet (item 9 b) The Board of Directors proposes that no dividend is to be distributed for the financial year 2019, and that the funds available for distribution of SEK 341,894,367, including this year’s profit of

 Resolution on guidelines for remuneration for senior executives (item 17)